Safety and Outdoor Ethics

 - Protect soils and wildlife habitat.

-Catch-and-release: Tips to reduce fish mortality
+Catch-and-release: Reducing fish mortality

-In some Oregon state waters catch and release fishing is required in order to protect valuable fish resources.
+In some Oregon state waters, catch and release fishing is required in order to protect valuable fish resources.
 In most waters, however, release or harvest is a personal choice.

 Keep Fish Wet